SumMAT Camp Activities

 Petra Cliffs operates the high and low challenge courses at Bolton Valley Resort.
 The course is in a beautiful wooded area off of the Nordic Ski Trails.
 The high course includes a four-part circuit with balancing elements that is 30 feet off of the ground, and the Giant Swing.
 Ropes course participants always wear a harness and helmet and are attached to a rope at any height on the high course.
 The low courses include cable walks and low-to-the-ground balancing, problem-solving, and resource management challenges.
 The leaders choose which elements to prepare for the day based on timing, weather, and the ability of the entire group.

 Some of Vermont’s greatest attractions are its cold streams and swimming holes.
 Although not a main activity, we often visit a stream or Lake Champlain in the afternoon to take a dip and wash off.
 We do not “swim” with the camp per se, we “dip”—that is, campers are not allowed to enter water over their armpit level without wearing a PFD (i.e. kayaking or sailing days).
 This also means no jumping.
-There is one potential spot on the kayak day where jumping from a small rock, after leaders have checked the landing, and from the sailing boats that is allowed.
+There is one potential spot on the kayak day where jumping from a small rock, after leaders have checked the landing, is allowed.

 Please ask a staff member about any specific questions or concerns regarding our activities.